rogeriojunior31/rogeriojunior31/README.md

 <br>

 > Tech Lead and Backend Specialist, fueled by the collaborative energy of the open-source world.
 I thrive in the Linux terminal, turning complex challenges into elegant, automated solutions with **JavaScript** and **Python**.
-For me, coding is about more than just logic; it’s about the freedom to build, innovate, and share knowledge within a global community[.
+For me, coding is about more than just logic, it’s about the freedom to build, innovate, and share knowledge within a global community.

 <br>